pydanny/daniel.feldroy.com/pages/books/everyone-dies-sample.md

 # Thank you for reading!

-If you wish to read the entire book before it is released on Amazon, please contact me directly for a review copy.
+If you wish to read the entire book before it is released on Amazon, please [request an advanced review copy](https://storyoriginapp.com/reviewcopies/48e4c3d5-67a9-44c2-b199-a165c8a851ad).